Angevin Empire: Capetian invasion of England

 Following the agreement at Runnymede in June 1215, rebel English barons felt that John would not observe the terms of Magna Carta, and offered the English crown to Philip's son Louis.
 Louis accepted, landing in Kent on 21 May 1216 with 1,200 knights.
 Louis seized Rochester, London, and Winchester, whilst John was deserted by several nobles, including Longespée.
 By August only Dover, Lincoln, and Windsor remained loyal to John in the east, and Alexander II of Scotland travelled to Canterbury to pay homage to Louis.

-In September John began his attack, marching from the Cotswolds, feigning an offensive to relieve the besieged Windsor Castle and attacking eastwards around London to Cambridge to separate the rebel-held areas of Lincolnshire and East Anglia.
+In September, John began his attack, marching from the Cotswolds, feigning an offensive to relieve the besieged Windsor Castle and attacking eastwards around London to Cambridge to separate the rebel-held areas of Lincolnshire and East Anglia.
 In King's Lynn, John contracted dysentery and died on 18 October 1216.
-Louis was defeated twice following John's death in 1217, in Lincoln in May and at Sandwich in August, resulting in his withdrawal from the claim on the throne and England with the Treaty of Lambeth in September.
+Louis was defeated twice following John's death in 1217, in Lincoln in May and at Sandwich in August, resulting in his withdrawal from the claim on the throne of England with the Treaty of Lambeth in September.